quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part04_6._Modeling_the.md

 ---

 #### Obtaining Values from Attributes
 Background context: Equation (6.2) describes how values are obtained from the attributes defined in equation (6.1).
-The set \(M\) represents all the values that can be derived through a function applied to an attribute.
+The set $M$ represents all the values that can be derived through a function applied to an attribute.

-:p According to equation (6.2), what does the set \(M\) represent?
+:p According to equation (6.2), what does the set $M$ represent?
 ??x
-The set \(M\) represents all the possible values that can be obtained by applying a function over a given attribute from the set \(A\).
+The set $M $ represents all the possible values that can be obtained by applying a function over a given attribute from the set$A$.
 The type of results depends on the nature of the defined function and the method used.

-For example, if we have an attribute "corporate temperature" (denoted as \(a\)), the set \(M\) would include all possible temperatures that can be measured using some device.
+For example, if we have an attribute "corporate temperature" (denoted as $a $), the set $ M$ would include all possible temperatures that can be measured using some device.
 ```java
 // Pseudocode to define a function for obtaining values from attributes
 public Set<Double> getTemperatureValues() {